Flags in the Flag Institute William Crampton Library

 Flag of Canada

-Canada’s iconic Maple Leaf flag celebrates its golden jubilee this coming Sunday.
-It was officially unveiled on 15th February 1965 on Parliament Hill in Ottawa, having been proclaimed as the new flag of Canada by the Queen just over two weeks before.
-It was the brainchild of George Stanley, a Dean of the Arts at […]
+Canada’s iconic Maple Leaf flag was officially unveiled on 15 February 1965 on Parliament Hill, Ottawa.
+Queen Elizabeth II had proclaimed it as the new flag of Canada just over two weeks earlier.
+Its designers were George Stanley and Col. John Matheson.
+George Stanley was Dean of the Arts at the Royal Military College of […]